If you misunderstand how to write a novel with the proper structure, your book will never sell.

 What is a Novel?

-You probably already know this, but a novel is a work of fiction told through narrative prose focusing on characters with at least some degree of realism.
+A novel is a work of fiction told through narrative prose focusing on characters and a plot with at least some degree of realism.

 Essentially, a novel is a long story in which a message, theme, and plot are revealed slowly over the course of scenes and chapters that make up a bigger storyline.